ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more information, see [OPC UA data source configuration](xref:OPCUADataSourceConfiguration) and [OPC UA data selection configuration](xref:OPCUADataSelectionConfiguration).
+For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration) and [OSIsoft Adapter for OPC UA data selection configuration](xref:OSIsoftAdapterForOPCUADataSelectionConfiguration).

 ## Connection